-- develop an awareness of architectural history and building forms. - develop an understanding of one, two and three point perspective drawing. - understand and utilize various architectural scales. - Understand how to read and create orthographic drawings. - understand the preliminary design process: taking into consideration programmatic and contextual concerns when developing preliminary sketches. - translate two-dimensional design into three-dimensional form in space. - formulate a portfolio of resolved, original art and design at the conclusion of the semester. - verbally articulate what they have created using the relevant elements of art and the principles of design. - provide constructive criticism to their peers regarding the work that has been created in class during informal and formal critique sessions. - continually reflect upon one's work in order to more effectively resolve it. - develop the ability to become more informed about how architecture is created and its place in our history and culture. - increase their awareness of our visual environment and become better observers by working from history, observation and the imagination, and by dealing with concepts of symbolism and abstraction.
+- develop an awareness of the history of industrial design - develop an understanding of one, two and three point perspective drawing. - understand and implement the process of design: define who the user is, research the subject, brainstorm, conceptualize and strategize, plan/sketch/refine ideas, and create/evaluate/adjust design - translate two-dimensional design into three-dimensional form in space. - formulate a portfolio of resolved, original designs at the conclusion of the semester. - verbally articulate what they have created using the relevant elements of art and the principles of design. - provide constructive criticism to their peers regarding the work that has been created in class during informal and formal critique sessions. - continually reflect to effectively solve visual problems - develop the ability to become more informed about how industrial design is created and its place in our history and culture. - increase their awareness of our visual environment and become better observers by working from history, observation and the imagination.